Yoichi Hiruma: In Eyeshield 21

-After winning the Christmas Bowl, Hiruma is selected by the Ojo White Knights' Seijuro Shin to be one of Team Japan's two quarterbacks for the International Youth American Football tournament due to his knack for trick plays.
+After winning the Christmas Bowl, Hiruma is chosen to be one of Team Japan's two quarterbacks along with Kid for the International Youth American Football tournament due to his knack for trick plays.
 Hiruma quickly settles in as the main strategist on the team.
-Even before this, Hiruma spies on Team USA to acquire information on the ace American players, who are considered by far the favorites to win the tournament.
-In typical fashion, Hiruma refuses to permit players on the team out of sympathy rather than merit, including his Devil Bats teammates, but does agree with the decision to hold a final tryout as a method of enlisting bench players.
-Two years later, Hiruma, now in college, is part of the college's American football team, Saikyouda, opposing some of his former teammates (students at other colleges) as they compete to play in the Rice Bowl—the game between the best college American football teams.
+Even before this, Hiruma had previously spied on Team USA in New York City to acquire information on the top five American players known as the "Pentagram", who are the favorites for the coveted MVP title, which includes an NFL contract and $3 million.
+In typical fashion, Hiruma refuses to permit players onto the Japanese national team out of sympathy rather than merit, including his Devil Bats teammates, but does agree with the decision to hold a final tryout as a method of enlisting bench players.